Onehunga Line: History

+Future

+In 2026, after the opening of the City Rail Link, the Onehunga Line will be renamed the Onehunga-West Line.
+It will extend to Henderson during the off-peak, with services terminating at Maungawhau during peak hours.

 Stations

 Proposed airport connection

 There is a proposal to create the Auckland Airport Line by extending the Onehunga Branch line to Auckland International Airport over the Mangere Bridge.
 The bridge was duplicated from four motorway lanes to ten in 2007–10, and Transit New Zealand had announced in 2007 that it was being 'future proofed' to allow it to accommodate a rail line.